-Cedar School, which is currently under construction in Al Warqaa 1, is a new UK curriculum school due to open in September 2021.
+Cedar School, located in Al Warqaa 1, is a new English National Curriculum school due to open in September 2021.

 The story so far...

-Cedar School is a new UK curriculum all-through school which will open for Primary only classes in September 2021 (postponed from its original 2020 date) adding additional year groups over a phased period.
+Cedar School is a new English National Curriculum all-through school which will open for Primary only classes in September 2021 (postponed from its original 2020 date) adding additional year groups over a phased period.

 The Founding Principal is Janet Williams-Ipek, an experienced leader from Wales, who is a strong believer in valuing the involvement of the community as a main contributor to success.
 Ms. Williams-Ipek has over 20 years experience in education in both the Middle East and the United Kingdom.
 She is a published author and has been a panelist at seminars on the importance of the individualised-education approach.

-Class sizes are on the high side, though in keeping with other affordable schools, at 25 per class each in the Foundation Stage, and 28 students per class in Years 1 to 11.
-Years 12 and 13 are expected initially on opening to be limited to one class of 28 in each Year group.
-In support of teachers in the FS and Primary school sections, a Teaching Assistant will be assigned to each class from FS1 to Year 3, whilst a shared Teaching Assistant will work across two classes from Years 4 to 6.
+Class sizes are average, though better than many other affordable schools, at 20 per class each in the Foundation Stage, and 24-25 students per class in Years 1 to 13.
+In support of teachers in the FS and Primary school sections, a Teaching Assistant will be assigned to each class from FS1 to Year 2.

 What about the curriculum?